 This course is an introduction to the history and philosophy of ayurveda.
 Students learn about four distinct historical periods of ayurveda, the two prominent schools of ayurveda and the primary and secondary ayurvedic authors and their texts.
-Prerequisite: admission to Bastyr University

-AY5105 Medical Sanskrit 1 2 credits Ayurvedic medical Sanskrit is not intended to teach Sanskrit as a spoken second language.
+Prerequisite: admission to Bastyr University as a spoken second language.
 Rather, the focus of this class is on vocabulary and reading ayurvedic texts.
 Knowledge of basic medical Sanskrit is necessary for authentic integration of avurvedic knowledge.
 Students are instructed to read, write and recite the Sanskrit Devanagari alphabet.
-Prerequisites: enrollment in the MSAS program or concurrent enrollment in or completion of AY5101 and permission of dean
+Prerequisite: enrollment in the MSAS program, or concurrent enrollment in or completion of AY5101, or permission of dean